6 Best Walther Pistols for Concealed Carry

 Walther's PPK is blowback operated, and previous chamberings include .25 ACP, .32 ACP, and 9mm Ultra, but current production is isolated to .380 ACP and .22 LR.

-The K in PPK stands for Kriminal, as it was originally designed for use by Germany's Kriminalamt, or Investigation unit.
+The K in PPK stands for Kriminal, as it was originally designed for use by Germany's Kriminalamt, or Crime Investigation unit.
 This plainclothes unit carried these guns in a mostly concealed fashion.

 As if it wasn't already oozing with good looks and swagger, the engraved 90th anniversary model of the PPK is even more gorgeous.